felixsuwarno/Fintech-CicaPRIME-Lending-Product-Forecasting-Cohort-Analysis-Variance-Analytics/README.md

 <br><br>

 **2.5.
 Conclusion and Business Recommendation**
 Many customers do not return for another loan after their first one, so repeat borrowing is limited.
-Customer value is also uneven: a portion of borrowers generates most of the portfolio’s value, while others contribute little or stop borrowing early.
+Customer value also varies across borrower segments: higher-value segments generate substantially more value per customer, while lower-value segments generate much smaller value within the same 180-day period.
 Risk tier at signup explains much of this behavior, while income, age, region, and acquisition channel show smaller differences.

 Business Recommendation
-- Focus on customers who are more likely to return.
-Borrowers in stronger risk tiers tend to borrow again more often and generate more value.
+- Prioritize higher-value borrower segments.
+Customers who generate stronger LTV tend to contribute more value per borrower, so focusing on these segments can improve portfolio profitability.
 - Reduce first-loan churn.
-Since many customers do not take a second loan within 180 days, improving follow-up offers or engagement after the first loan could increase repeat borrowing.
+Since many customers do not take a second loan within 180 days, improving follow-up offers or engagement after the first loan may increase repeat borrowing.
-- Monitor value concentration.
-Because a smaller group of customers generates most of the value, the business should track whether the portfolio becomes too dependent on that group.
+- Monitor low-value borrower segments.
+Some borrower groups generate much lower value within the first 180 days, so their performance should be tracked to ensure they remain economically viable for the portfolio.

 <br><br>